tareqimbasher/NetPad/docs/wiki/Util.md

 ## User Secrets

-Secrets are encrypted strings that can be stored and retreived from code (ex. an API key).
+Secrets are encrypted strings that can be stored and retrieved from code (ex. an API key).
 Use `Util.Secrets` to get a secret that you've already stored:

 ```csharp